 MA Final Examination

 Generally, graduate credit applied for full value toward the M.A. degree must be earned not more than six years prior to the completion of the program.
-See the Graduate Catalog for further information.
+See the Graduate College for further information.

 MA Program (China/Japan Area MA and General MA)